Diocese of Kabankalan

-The titular patron of the diocese is Saint Francis Xavier whose feast is celebrated every December 3.
+The titular patron of the diocese is Francis Xavier whose feast is celebrated every December 3.
 The seat of the bishop is the Saint Francis Xavier Cathedral in Kabankalan.
 The diocesan cathedral is one of the 12 churches founded by the Order of Augustinian Recollects that are now Catholic cathedrals in the Philippines.

 Diocesan Coat of Arms

 The yellow background is the color of the Church and of the Papacy.
 It was for Our Lord’s Church and for his visible representative on earth that ST. FRANCIS XAVIER, the Patron of the Diocese of Kabankalan, incessantly worked and offered his life as a Jesuit missionary.
 The cross and the hand holding it belongs to this dauntless Saint, who journeyed throughout Asia and the Pacific to set the torch of Faith, Hope and Charity ablaze in the hearts and in the lives of people he converted to Christianity.

 The clear skies, the mountains ranges and the sugarcane depict the typical milieu in the Diocese of Kabankalan.
 The stalks of sugarcane, which remain the chief produce of Negros Island, depict the aim of the Diocese to be in solidarity with its people.